top of page

 Judging Info

-The Fair has three sets of judges.
+The Fair has three sets of judges:

-1- The Category judges decide the Fair's own placements (first through third) in each of the 16 categories.
+These judges decide the Fair's own placements (first through third) in each of the 16 categories.
 Category (Morning) Judging will take place on Wednesday, March 18th , 2026 from 7:30AM –12:00PM.

-2- Grand Awards Judges decide on the Fair's top awards in Life and Physical Sciences.
+These judges decide on the Fair's top awards in Life and Physical Sciences.
 Grand Awards Judging will take place on Wednesday afternoon, March 18th , 2026 from 1:00pm to 3:00pm.

-3- Registered Professional Societies choose among the participants based on specific criteria.
+These judges choose among the participants based on specific criteria.
 Judging Timeline For 2026.
 Professional Society/Special Awards Judging will take place during the afternoon of Wednesday, March 18th , 2026 from 1:00pm to 3:00pm.

 Judging Descriptions

-About Category (Morning) Judging
+Category Judging

 The Greater San Diego Science & Engineering Fair is an exciting and important San Diego community event that relies entirely on the generosity of our community's volunteers.
 The Fair will usually have about 325 science projects on display along with the 350 plus 6th-12th graders who produced them.
 Being a judge is actually a lot more fun than it sounds.
 It mostly requires listening to enthusiastic young kids tell you what they did.
 For anyone new to judging, there is a great deal of advice regarding how to judge kinds of questions to ask (see judging resources page).
 Also, judging is done in teams, so there are typically experienced judges to assist someone new, should that need arise.
 Most of the projects are done by 7th and 8th graders, so you don’t need to be a PhD (although we do appreciate having PhD’s on our judging teams).
 You do need a background in science, math, computers or engineering and a good knowledge of the scientific method.